DOI-USGS/gage-conditions-gif/README.md

 #### Run code to create the square, Instagram version

 Now that all of the frames and the initial video have been updated using our larger text and position adjustments, we are ready to apply the code below and cut/paste/convert the video into the final square, Instagram version.

-Make sure you update the value of `version_info` as we did with earlier code to match the appropriate month boundaries and year for which this is being generated.
+Make sure you update the value of `version_info` in the code below using the same syntax as we did with earlier code to match the appropriate month boundaries and year for which this is being generated.
 After you run this code, you should see a file called `6_visualize/out/river_conditions_[month start]_[month end]_[year]_insta.mp4`.

 ```r
 source("helper_fxns_outreach_media.R")